The Economics of a Society Designed for Well-Being (YES! Magazine)

-The Making of an Indie Book (Luther College)
+The Making of an Indie Book (Ideas and Creations)

 Many people have asked me about the process of indie-publishing, so when the Luther College media relations director asked me to write something for the Ideas and Creations Blog, I viewed it as an opportunity to share what I learned.
 Rule #1, never edit your own work.

 From Workaholic to Social Activist: A New Dream Story